by Nick Parfitt7 minutes • AML • November 14, 2024

 The Rise of Pig Butchering

-The sad truth is that criminals will always exploit economic uncertainty and use people’s desire for a better life to their advantage.
+The sad truth is criminals constantly exploit economic uncertainty, using people’s desire for a better life to their advantage.
 Advances in technology have only made it easier for criminals to reap profits from the buying and selling of human beings.

 “Pig butchering” is the latest type of human trafficking scams used to recruit victims.
 In a pig butchering scam, scammers build trust with their victims before encouraging them to download an investment app that steals all of their savings.
 The name of the scam is a reference to fattening up a pig before killing it for food.